videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/image-capture.md

 export default CaptureImageListner;
 ```

-- The captured image is then stored in the VideoSDK's temporary file storage system using the  `uploadBase64File()` function of `useFile` hook.
+- The captured image is then stored in the VideoSDK's temporary file storage system using the  `uploadBase64File()` function of the `useFile` hook.
 This operation returns a unique `fileUrl` of the stored image.

 ```js
 const CaptureImageListner = ({ localParticipantId }) => {